codefordenver/owlet-ui/README.md

 #### More Dirac ClojureScript REPLs

-You can connect with the Dirac REPL, just like we did with the Figwheel REPL, with just a small difference.
-Just follow [the directions above](#more-clojurescript-repls), until the last step, ensuring that the process you started with `script/figwheel-repl.sh dirac` is still running.
-Instead of the last step, do this one:
+You can connect with the Dirac REPL, just like we did with the Figwheel REPL, with only a small difference.
+Of course, first ensure the process you started with `script/figwheel-repl.sh dirac` is still running, then just follow [the directions above](#more-clojurescript-repls), until the last step.
+Instead, do this one:

 - As with Cursive,
   enter the following Clojure code at the prompt: